Shatalov-Sternin's construction of complex WKB solutions and the associated Riemann surface: Introduction.

 Resurgent analysis is a method of studying hyperasymptotic expansions

 and those of similar kind by treating such expansions as asymptotics obtained from a Laplace integral

 where $\Phi$ is a ramified analytic function in the complex domain with a discrete set of singularities and $\gamma$ is an infinite path on the Riemann surface of $\Phi$.
-The crucial observation is that the terms of (\ref{hyperasexpn}) can be recovered from studying the singularities of $\Phi$, see ~\cite{V83}, ~\cite{E}, ~\cite{CNP}, ~\cite{DP99}, as well as ~\cite{G} for this author's preferred terminology.
+The crucial observation is that the terms of (\ref{hyperasexpn}) can be recovered from studying the singularities of $\Phi$, see ~\cite{V83}, ~\cite{E81}, ~\cite{CNP}, ~\cite{DP99}, as well as ~\cite{G} for this author's preferred terminology.

-The methods of resurgent analysis have been used, in particular, to study asymptotics of solutions of linear ODE with a small parameter, especially the Schr\"odinger equation in the semiclassical approximation, see, e.g. ~\cite{DDP97}.
-These applications justify the need to give a fully rigorous and detailed treatment of foundations of resurgent analysis, and the present work is a step in this direction.
+The methods of resurgent analysis have been used, in particular, to study asymptotics of solutions of linear ODE with a small parameter, especially the Schr\"odinger equation in the semiclassical approximation, see, e.g. ~\cite{DDP97}; this technique is a refinement of what is known as the {\it complex WKB method}.

-Probably the most important of these foundational questions is the existence of resurgent solutions of a Schr\"odinger equation.
 More specifically, consider an equation of the type

 where $x$ ranges over $\C$, $h$ is a small complex asymptotic parameter, and $V(x)$ is an entire function often assumed to be a polynomial.
-The transformation (\ref{LaplaceTransf}) brings this equation to the form
+Under the transformation (\ref{LaplaceTransf}), this equation becomes an equation on an unknown ramified analytic function of two variable $\Phi(s,x)$ of the form

-which needs to be satisfied modulo functions that are entire with respect to $s$ for every values of $x$ for some ramified analytic function $\Phi$.
+The equation \eqref{MainEqu} only needs to be satisfied modulo functions that are entire with respect to $s$ for every value of $x$ since such functions correspond to zero under a properly (~\cite[Pr\'e I.2]{CNP}) understood Laplace transform \eqref{LaplaceTransf}.
 Since the beginnings of resurgent analysis in the early 1980s there has been no real doubt that (\ref{MainEqu}) possesses two linearly independent (in an appropriate sense) solutions that are endlessly analytically continuable with respect to $s$ and satisfy certain growth conditions at infinity.